 - Seamless integrations – SaaS solutions are specifically designed to integrate seamlessly with other business solutions.
 These integrations happen through APIs (application programming interfaces), which allow programs to communicate with each other easily and use each other’s functions.

 - Better scalability – If business is booming and you’ve just hired an additional 100 employees, there is no need to buy more servers and bog down your IT staff with installations on new computers.
 Just adjust your subscription to the next level.

 - More flexibility – SaaS solutions are internet-based, so you can access them from any device that has internet access (e.g. smart phone, tablet, or laptop).
 Consider how beneficial this is for those who travel often, or for those who like to get work done at home in off-hours.

 - Faster impact – Implementations can happen in record time for SaaS solutions.
-Most SaaS solutions are not custom-built (although customisations are often possible).
+Most SaaS solutions are not custom-built (although customizations are often possible).
 Instead, they are tested and proven by many other users.
-The kinks are already worked out instead of placing that burden on your employees, decreasing the time to realise the benefits.
+The kinks are already worked out instead of placing that burden on your employees, decreasing the time to realize the benefits.

 Many of these benefits have bottom-line impact, so it’s not surprising that SaaS is taking off like it is.
 It’s just as popular with users as it is IT teams that appreciate the low costs, easy integrations, and greater flexibility.

 There is no doubt that Software as a Service is completely changing the technology world – and the corporate world, for that matter.
 Here are three recent trends in SaaS that you should know: